trpubz/team_manager/README.md

     and I am redirected to the Team's Show page where I see the team's updated info
 - [x] User Story 13, Team Player Creation
   - As a league manager<br>
-    When I visit a Team Children Index page<br>
+    When I visit a Team Playerren Index page<br>
     Then I see a link to add a new adoptable player for that team "Create Player"<br>
     When I click the link<br>
     I am taken to '/teams/:team_id/players/new' where I see a form to add a new adoptable player<br>